Ecuatorial

 Inflorescence

-Named for the clusters of flowers that stem from the branches of bougainvilleas, the Inflorescence pattern superimposes a floral study onto a multi-hued chevron background.
-This dense composition evokes the visual experience of the tropics, where the environment offers lush vegetation and exquisite geometric patterns around every bend.
+Named for the clusters of flowers that stem from the branches of bougainvilleas, Inflorescence superimposes a floral study onto a multi-hued chevron background.
+Through expressive watercolor brushstrokes, this nature-meets-geometry design for wallpaper and fabric evokes the visual experience of the tropics, where lush vegetation and exquisite geometric patterns appear around every bend.

 1 of 9